tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 You may put the corresponding line from English subs.
 However, don't use Google Translate or anything like that.

-### Have you ever had any plateaus?
-What to do when you're stuck

-I haven't.
-You can't be stuck if you're doing AJATT, but you can be stuck if you slack on your immersion.

 ### Passive immersion playlist structure?

 It should contain language-dense material that you've actively consumed before.
 Intermediate learners may include podcasts in the mix.

-### Do you play video games?
-Are video games good for immersion?

-I never play video games.
-Most video games should be avoided since they're proprietary.
-Video games are bad for immersion because they're hard to mine from.

 ### Is SuperMemo better than Anki?

 SuperMemo is proprietary software, so it should not be used.

-### Is it ok to make cards for sentences I don't fully understand?
+### Is it OK to make cards for sentences I don't fully understand?

 Make a card and save it for later instead of learning it right away.